You can use the following statements, expressions, and functions to transform your geospatial records.

 For a complete list of supported functions, see GIS Functions.

-Geospatial data is represented using a nested or compound structure, identified in Tamr with the
+Geospatial data is represented using a nested or compound structure, identified as the

 RECORD data type.
 You can use transformations to access specific sub-columns in a column with compound structure.
 The syntax for accessing the sub-column uses the -> operator between the name of the column and the sub-column.